‘The Young And The Restless’ Spoilers: Adam Newman Dead, ‘Y&R’ Has No Plans To Bring Him Back [Debunked]

-The Young and Restless spoilers tease that Adam Newman (formerly Justin Hartley) is no longer part of the show, and it is possible they may never recast the role.
+Young and Restless spoilers tease that Adam Newman (formerly Justin Hartley) is no longer part of the show, and it is possible they may never recast the role.
 The Y&R fans demanded that CBS rehire Michael Muhney, the actor who left the role in 2014, but so far, they haven’t reached out to him.

-According to Celeb Dirty Laundry, Victor (Eric Braeden) will face the wrath of his son, Adam (uncasted) during May sweeps.
+According to Celeb Dirty Laundry, Victor (Eric Braeden) will face the wrath of his son, Adam, during May sweeps.
 CBS has not officially recast the role, so the idea that Adam could return in two weeks is not reasonable.

 An alliance is exposed today on #YR!https://t.co/UkCNhBHnzu pic.twitter.com/ou3w2LROug